Duck Creek: a case study in grazing reform

 This administrative appeal, which included a record-breaking 12 weeks of hearings and a hearing transcript of 15,000 pages, is the longest grazing hearing on record in the Department of the Interior.
 Our Executive Director, Jim Catlin, spent an unprecedented 200 hours on the witness stand, meticulously presenting objective facts and vegetation data collected on-site, which reported much lower amounts of available forage than estimated by the methods used in the grazing decision at that time, bringing into question the methods they used.
 Ruling in favor of the conservation community, Judge Heffernan found that BLM's methods for assessing the health of habitat were inadequate in meeting the agency's stewardship obligations.
 This ruling brings into question the adequacy of the existing grazing program and monitoring methods to protect sage-grouse habitats.

 The decision to remand the Duck Creek Allotment grazing decision could have precedent-setting effects both for grazing management policy and for sage-grouse habitat management throughout the West.
-BLM has appealed the decision despite the strong likelihood of the decision holding up on appeal with the Interior Board of Land Appeals.
-Regardless of the outcome, the conservation community looks forward to collaborating with BLM to redesign monitoring and analysis methods to manage sagebrush ecosystems in ways that maintain their stability, resiliency, and function to continue to support sage-grouse and the multitude of rangeland species in the West.
+Regardless of the final outcome of this case (now potentially winding its way to federal district court after one round of appeal by the BLM) the conservation community looks forward to collaborating with BLM to redesign monitoring and analysis methods to manage sagebrush ecosystems in ways that maintain their stability, resiliency, and function to continue to support sage-grouse and the multitude of rangeland species in the West.